Apple CEO backs privacy laws, warns data being 'weaponized'

 "With the spotlight shining as directly as it is, Apple have the opportunity to show that they are the leading player and they are taking up the mantle," said Ben Robson, a lawyer at Oury Clark specializing in data privacy.
 Cook's appearance "is going to have good currency," with officials, he added.

 Facebook CEO Mark Zuckerberg and Google head Sundar Pichai were scheduled to address by video the annual meeting of global data privacy chiefs.
-Only Cook, who has been outspoken on protecting user privacy, attended in person.
+Only Cook attended in person.

-His speech comes a week after the iPhone maker unveiled expanded privacy protection measures for people in the U.S., Canada, Australia and New Zealand, including allowing them to download all personal data held by Apple through a new website and letting users make corrections.
-European users already had access to this feature after the continent's General Data Protection Regulation, or GDPR, took effect in May.
+His speech comes a week after the iPhone maker unveiled expanded privacy protection measures for people in the U.S., Canada, Australia and New Zealand, including allowing them to download all personal data held by Apple.
+European users already had access to this feature after GDPR took effect in May.
 Apple plans to expand it worldwide.

 The International Conference of Data Protection and Privacy Commissioners, held in a different city every year, normally attracts little attention but its Brussels venue this year takes on symbolic meaning as EU officials ratchet up their tech regulation efforts.